Main content of the website

 • Considering the well-being and interests of the community

-Council members are expected to review agendas and materials in advance and participate in informed decision-making in accordance with the Village’s Council Procedure Bylaw.
+Council members are expected to review agendas and supporting materials in advance and participate in informed decision-making in accordance with the Village’s Council Procedure Bylaw.

 Meeting Schedule